stevefinch/CS261_Handbook/README.md

 This is a summary of the data structures I have mastered.
 A data structure is a description of a data storage container which provides both a description of the data and of the operations allowed when using the data.
-The user of the data structure should not need to be concerned with the actual implementation of the data structure.
+The user of the data structure should not need to be concerned with the actual implementation.
 They only need to be concerned with the operations provided by the data structure and the effienciecy of those operations relative to other data structures.